Solemensis/Chad-Rpg/README.md

 - I am so proud, thank you so much Svelte Society!
 - I'll now fix the bugs i've been catching and keep developing the project, since the hackathon is done!
 - Pull requests, contributions or thoughts are all welcome!
 - A problem; game currently uses gpt-3.5 model, and it got 4k token limitation, which means context of the game is at limit for now, until a solution is found.
 With this limitation, chat forgets some of the earlier messages and context of the game after some point.
-Gpt-4 models got so much more context limit, enough the save the game into a database and do the job programmatically, but they are pricy.
+Gpt-4 models got so much more context limit, enough to save the personal game data into a database and do the gpt context handling job programmatically; but they are pricy.
 You can support the project for the gpt-4 model usage from lower litecoin address, or suggest me for any other solutions to context limitations of chat-gpt apis.
 My litecoin wallet -> LQpjuAKLBCpanv4PnHekpzwxJsdWyjeBJA